 For a copy of the Product Disclosure Statement or more information about the Scheme, contact any Westpac branch or call 0508 972 254 or from overseas +64 9 375 9978 (international toll charges apply).
 You can also download the Product Disclosure Statement.

-The ratings issued by SuperRatings Pty Ltd ABN 95 100 192 283 AFSL 311880 (SuperRatings) for the Westpac KiwiSaver Scheme, Gold is as of 13 October 2020.
+The ratings issued by SuperRatings Pty Ltd ABN 95 100 192 283 AFSL 311880 (SuperRatings) for Westpac KiwiSaver Scheme, Gold is as of 13 October 2020.
 SuperRatings does not guarantee the data or content contained herein to be accurate, complete or up-to-date, and it will not have any liability for its use or distribution.
 Ratings are not financial advice for the purposes of the Financial Markets Conduct Act 2013.
 Consider your personal circumstances, read the product disclosure statement and seek independent financial advice before investing.
 SuperRatings uses objective criteria and receives a fee for publishing awards.
-Visit superratings.com.au for ratings information and to access the full report. © 2020 SuperRatings.
+Visit superratings.com.au for ratings information and to access the full report. © 2021 SuperRatings.
 All rights reserved.